egonSchiele/contracts.ruby/TUTORIAL.md

    At: main.rb:9
 ```

-Which means, that after `#silly_next_day!` all checks specified in `Invariant` statement will be verified, and if at least one fail, then Invariant violation error will be raised.
+Which means, that after `#silly_next_day!` all checks specified in `invariant` statement will be verified, and if at least one fail, then invariant violation error will be raised.

 ## Auto-generate documentation using contracts